ampx/Scheduler/README.md

   long-running process and then monitor the progress and fetch cached output at later time.

-Scheduler is a Java backend that instantiates Executors.
-Executors are modules callable from Grafana to produce data.
+Executors are computational modules of the Scheduler.
+Executors are callable from Grafana to produce data.
 Other parts of the Scheduler handle queuing of the requests from Grafana and caching executors output.
   Currently, there are two build in executors:
   * Process executor - trigger external script (for example python ETL script) and provide arguments from Grafana variables
-  * Uri executor - fetch data from external web api using GET calls
+  * Rest executor - fetch data from external web api using GET calls

 You can implement your own executor by extending Executor parent class and providing a factory bean to instantiate your custom Executor.